 Are pets allowed?

 Yes.
 We accept pets in the lodge and houseboats for a non-refundable charge of $20 per pet per night.
-Pet owners are responsible for cleaning up after their dog and must keep their dog on a leash while at base.
-Please notify us if you will bringing your pet along with you on vacation.
+Pet owners are responsible for cleaning up after their animals and must keep their dogs on a leash while at base.
+Please notify us beforehand if you plan to bring your pet along with you on vacation.

 When is the water warm enough to swim?